statds/ids-s22/notes/docs/GMM.md

       observation $\boldsymbol{x}_i$ comes from Gaussian $k$
     - M-step: update $\theta$ by maximizing expectation of the log-likelihood based on $\gamma(z_{ik})$
-1. When `iter = max_iter` or when the algorithm converges, terminate.
+1. When the algorithm converges or when `iter = max_iter`, terminate.

 For more details about mathematics and the EM algorithm:
 <https://towardsdatascience.com/gaussian-mixture-models-explained-6986aaf5a95>,